GrosSacASac/FWWE/Specifications.md

 * __React__: Whenever your opponent calls a slow card you can react and call a fast spell before

 ####Source
+Mana source allow you to pay the necessary cost for all other cards.

 ###Fields
 Objects can be in the following fields, the number is the maximum size, number + is a minimum: